linode/docs/docs/guides/tools-reference/tools/check-disk-usage-on-linux-with-dust-command/index.md

 ---
-slug: check-disk-usage-on-linux-with-dust-command
+slug: installing-and-using-dust-command-on-linux
 author:
   name: Linode Community
   email: docs@linode.com
 description: 'Dust is an intuitive replacement for du on Linux for those looking to see their Linux system disk usage'
 og_description: 'Dust is an intuitive replacement for du on Linux for those looking to see their Linux system disk usage'
-keywords: ['Dust linux','Dust command','Check disk usage linux','Du replacement']
+keywords: ['Dust linux', 'linux check disk space','Check disk usage Linux','Du replacement']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-09-22
 modified_by:
   name: Linode
-title: "Check Disk Usage on Linux With the dust Command"
+title: "Installing and using dust Command on Linux"
 h1_title: "Check Disk Usage on Linux With the dust Command."
 enable_h1: true
 contributor: